Congress barrels toward shutdown with House GOP divided

 Johnson eyes two-step stopgap to avert shutdown

 Johnson’s proposal would extend funding at current levels until Jan.
-19 for government programs and agencies under appropriations bills pertaining to agriculture, rural development, and Food and Drug Administration; energy and water development; military construction and Veterans Affairs; and Transportation, Housing, and Urban Development.
+19 for government programs and agencies under appropriations bills pertaining to agriculture, rural development and the Food and Drug Administration; energy and water development; military construction and Veterans Affairs; and Transportation, Housing and Urban Development.
 Funding for the other agencies and programs would be extended to Feb.
 2.

 Reps.
 Chip Roy (R-Texas), Warren Davidson (R-Ohio) and Greene have already said they will not support the plan, making matters more difficult for Johnson as he looks to avert a shutdown.

 “My opposition to the clean CR just announced by the Speaker to the @HouseGOP cannot be overstated.
-Funding Pelosi level spending & policies for 75 days – for future ‘promises,’” Roy wrote on X Saturday.
+Funding Pelosi level spending & policies for 75 days – for future ‘promises,’” Roy wrote Saturday on X, formerly known as Twitter.

 Top Democrats, meanwhile, have also come out against the legislation.
 Rep. Rosa DeLauro (D-Conn.), the ranking member of the Appropriations Committee, slammed Johnson’s plan in a fiery statement, arguing that his approach “is setting up a system that will double the number of shutdown showdowns.”
 White House press secretary Karine Jean-Pierre called the proposal “extreme.”